STATEMENT OF DANIEL K. ELWELL

 UNITED STATES HOUSE OF REPRESENTATIVES

-Chairman DeFazio, Ranking Member Graves, Members of the Committee:
+Chairman Price, Ranking Member Diaz-Balart, and Members of the Subcommittee:

-Safety is the core of the Federal Aviation Administration’s mission and our top priority.
-With the support of this Committee, we have worked tirelessly to take a more proactive, data-driven approach to oversight that prioritizes safety above all else inside the FAA and within the aviation community that we regulate.
-The result of this approach is that the United States has the safest air transportation system in the world.
-Since 1997, the risk of a fatal commercial aviation accident in the United States has been cut by 94 percent.
+Thank you for inviting me here today to speak with you about the Federal Aviation Administration’s (FAA) certification process.
+The FAA’s aircraft certification processes are well-established, thorough, and have consistently produced safe aircraft designs.
+Our aviation safety record in the United States bears this out; since 1997, the risk of a fatal commercial aviation accident in the United States has been cut by 94 percent.
 And in the past ten years, there has been one commercial airline passenger fatality in the United States in over 90 million flights.
-But, one fatality is one too many, and a healthy safety culture requires commitment to continuous improvement.
+But one fatality is one too many, and a healthy safety culture requires commitment to continuous improvement.

 The Organization Designation Authorization (ODA) program is the means by which the FAA may authorize an organization to act as a representative of the FAA under strict FAA oversight.
 Currently, there are 79 ODA holders.
 ODA certification processes allow FAA to leverage industry expertise in the conduct of the certification activities and focus on important safety matters.
 The FAA has a rigorous process for issuing an ODA and only grants this authorization to mature companies with a proven history of designing products that meet FAA safety standards.
 ODA holders must have demonstrated experience and expertise in FAA certification processes, a qualified staff, and an FAA-approved procedures manual before they are appointed.
 The FAA delegates authority on a project-by-project basis, and the manual defines the process and procedures to which the ODA must adhere when executing the delegated authority.
 The ODA holder is responsible to ensure that ODA staff are free to perform their authorized functions without conflicts of interest or undue pressure.